mkristian/jbundler/Readme.md

 ## update ##

-update of a single artifact is not possible (yet). but to update the whole set of artifacts just delete the lockfile *Mvnfile.lock*
+update of a single artifact is not possible (yet). but to update the whole set of artifacts just delete the lockfile *Jarfile.lock*

-if jbundler sees that **Gemfile.lock** or **Mvnfile** is newer then the **.jbundler/classpath.rb** file then jbundler tries to gracefully upgrade towards the changes. the is a maven-like behaviour and once there are command line tools for jbundler they can behave like bundler.
+if jbundler sees that **Gemfile.lock** or **Jarfile** is newer then the **.jbundler/classpath.rb** file then jbundler tries to gracefully upgrade towards the changes. the is a maven-like behaviour and once there are command line tools for jbundler they can behave like bundler.

 ## meta-fu ##